RoccoLoxPrograms/CelticCE/docs/graphicsfunctions.rst

 ------------

-.. function:: ScrollScreen: det(58, direction, amount)
+.. function:: ShiftScreen: det(58, direction, amount, x, y, width, height)

-    Moves the screen a specified amount of pixels in a specified direction.
+    Shifts the pixels within a user-specified region of the screen a specified amount of pixels in a specified direction.
 The following directions and corresponding values are below:

     ===== =========
     Value Direction